 Best of all, I started to feel confident that I could take on ambitious projects and see them through to the end.
 I walked away not only with new practical skills, but with a sense of motivation and optimism about my future.

-So, How Much Does a Life Coach Cost?
+So, How Much Does a Personal Coach Cost?

 The last coach I worked with was expensive.
 She was a licensed psychologist and she charged at least $150 per session.
 But what I paid for her services feels completely irrelevant in the big scheme of things, because it was priceless.
 It changed my life.
 I had a similar experience with marriage counseling many years ago.
 How much does marriage counseling cost?
 Doesn’t matter: It was worth far, far more than we paid for it.